 Secure the Heat Sink into place with one (1) AP screw from underneath:

-The Heat Sink from Eaglemoss is not very accurate.
+Sadly, the supplied Heat Sink is not very accurate.
 Here is a photo I took of the real heat sink on the actual ‘A’ car.
 It is much taller with cooling fins:

 Luckily, Darren Gurney produces a much more realistic heat sink mod.
-I went even farther and used a black Sharpie to paint the center component to match the real car even more.
+I went even farther and used a Black Sharpie to color the center component to match the real car even more.
 Then, I removed the stock heat sink and repeated the first four steps of this issue with this new part:

 The bottom of Darren’s heat sink does not have a pin or screw hole, so I simply super glued it to the top of the Stereo:

 I like it!
-It’s much better than the Eaglemoss heat sink.
+It’s much better than the original heat sink.

 Press the two Controls (knobs) into the matching holes on the face of the Stereo, as shown: